civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

 # Asset Builder

 The `AssetBuilder` manages lazily-generated assets, such as aggregated JS/CSS files.
+The first time you request a lazy asset, the `AssetBuilder` fires a hook which builds the content.
+The content is stored in a cache file, and subsequent requests use the cache file.

-Lazy assets are simultaneously:
+Lazy assets are simultaneously dynamic and static:

  * __Dynamic__: They vary depending on the current system configuration.
-   You cannot lock-in a correct version of the asset because each installation may need a slightly different version.
+   You cannot lock-in a singular version of the asset because each deployment may need a slightly different version.
- * __Static__: Within a given site, the asset is not likely to change.
+ * __Static__: Within a given deployment, the asset is not likely to change.
-   It could even be served directly by the web-server (without the overhead of PHP/CMS/Civi bootstrap)
+   It can even be served directly by the web-server (without the overhead of PHP/CMS/Civi bootstrap)

 !!! note "Example: Batch loading Angular HTML"